maxwellth/Wander-search/README.md

 # Wander-search
-For my test on wander
+For my test on wander's AI search functionality.